S2E/s2e-old/docs/FAQ.rst

    }

-With this configuration S2E generates two logs: ``s2e-last/queries.pc`` and ``s2e-last/stp-queries.qlog``
+With this configuration S2E generates two logs: ``s2e-last/queries.pc`` and ``s2e-last/stp-queries.qlog`` Look for "Elapsed time" in the logs.

-What do the CexCacheTime, ForkTime, SolverTime, ResolveTime and QueryTime fields mean?
+What do the various fields in ``run.stats`` mean?
 ------------------------------------------------------------------------------------------------------

 * **QueryTime** shows how much time KLEE spent in the STP solver.